AqwamCreates/DataPredict/docs/index.md

 * Plus some more stuff...

 Once you pass the commercial use threshold and want to license it, expect to pay for 2% of your project's generated revenue, provided that it uses this library.
 All the money will be used for future research and improvements that will be released to the public.

-This library was developed solo over more than 2 years (4000+ hours), which would exceed $200,000 USD in industry costs.
-Additionally, it requires near PhD-level knowledge to build and test all the models in this library.
-To all indie devs who just starting their business, feel free to use it without burning away your money!

 For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).